railwayapp/docs/src/pages/databases/redis.md

 Connect to your Redis container using your library of choice and supplying the appropriate environment variables.

 ## Image

-The Redis plugin uses the [bitnami/redis:6.0](https://hub.docker.com/r/bitnami/redis/) docker image.
+The Redis database service uses the [bitnami/redis:6.0](https://hub.docker.com/r/bitnami/redis/) docker image.